-1. It shall be the duty of the Bursar or, if there is more than one Bursar, the Principal Bursar, under the direction of the Governing Body and its Committees and with the assistance of the College's agents and advisers, to manage the real and personal property of the College; to receive all payments due to it and to make all duly authorised payments on its behalf; to supervise the staff of the College and the maintenance of its buildings; and to keep a full and accurate account of receipts and expenditure, which shall at all times be open to the inspection of the President and Fellows, or to any of them.
-The Bursar shall assist the Governing Body in any visitation of the College Estates which it may order from time to time; and shall inspect the condition of the Bursar shall deem it expedient.

-2. The Bursar shall depute no person to act in any of the above-mentioned capacities without the express leave of the Governing Body.

-3. The Bursar is authorised to expend, without the consent of the Estates Committee, a sum not exceeding £20,000 on any item of repair or improvement.
-It shall be the Bursar's duty to report from time to time to the Estates Committee all expenditure incurred on repairs or improvements.

-4. A Deputy Bursar shall be appointed by the Governing Body and shall have authority to exercise the functions of the Bursar during the Bursar's absence or incapacity.

-5. The Bursar will co-ordinate the work of the Fellows and College Officers concerned with Bursarial administration.
+- 1. It shall be the duty of the Bursar or, if there is more than one Bursar, the Principal Bursar, under the direction of the Governing Body and its Committees and with the assistance of the College's agents and advisers, to manage the real and personal property of the College; to receive all payments due to it and to make all duly authorised payments on its behalf; to supervise the staff of the College and the maintenance of its buildings; and to keep a full and accurate account of receipts and expenditure, which shall at all times be open to the inspection of the President and Fellows, or to any of them.
+The Bursar shall assist the Governing Body in any visitation of the College Estates which it may order from time to time; and shall inspect the condition of the Estates and of the buildings thereon when required by the Governing Body to do so, or when the Bursar shall deem it expedient. - 2.
+The Bursar shall depute no person to act in any of the above-mentioned capacities without the express leave of the Governing Body. - 3.
+The Bursar is authorised to expend, without the consent of the Estates Committee, a sum not exceeding £5,000 on any item of repair or improvement.
+It shall be the Bursar's duty to report from time to time to the Estates Committee all expenditure incurred on repairs or improvements. - 4.
+A Deputy Bursar shall be appointed by the Governing Body and shall have authority to exercise the functions of the Bursar during the Bursar's absence or incapacity. - 5.
+The Bursar will co-ordinate the work of the Fellows and College Officers concerned with Bursarial administration.
 The Bursar will be responsible to the Governing Body for the administration of the College finances, estates and domestic affairs in accordance with the policies laid down by the Governing Body, and will advise the Governing Body on all matters connected with investment and management of its financial resources and properties.

-BY-LAW IV - ESTATES BURSAR
+BY-LAW IV - ESTATES BURSAR3